 Residential: Some online stores call this grade “entry level.”
 This quality of snow blower will last the typical homeowner with a normal sized suburban paved driveway many years.
 If you live in the Midwest or any other area of the country that gets 60 inches of snow or less a year these are a good choice.
 Every major brand makes snow blowers at this quality level.
 Sizes range from 24 to 30 inches and cost $650 to $1200.

-Heavy-Duty: Some brands call this grade Landowner or Professional.
+Heavy-Duty: Some brands call this grade Landowner.
+Sears calls it Professional.
 Some online stores call this mid-grade.
 Bigger engines to get the job done faster.
 Bigger tires to give you better traction.
 Some models in this class give you high-speed impeller, heated hand grips, hydrostatic transmissions, power steering, thicker skid shoes, ball bearings instead of bronze, and/or better chute controls.
 If you get a lot of snow or get snow more than once a week in the winter these will last you.
 If you have more snow to clear than your typical suburban home these are the best choice.

 What snow blower features can you choose?
 Type, size, electric start, ease of control, type of transmission, power, and creature features like heated handles.
 The options you choose will largely depend on your needs, wants and budget.
 But one thing is crucial: make sure you get an adequate sized and type of snow blower to fit your needs.
 Follow my advice and do not underestimate, or over-estimate your snow blowing needs.
 There is nothing worse than purchasing a snow blower and realizing it won’t do the job for you.
 Likewise, it can be a real embarrassment to find the “Tim-The-Tool Man” model won’t fit through your storage shed door.